 The Types of Stocks That Do Best in Bull Markets

-Over the course of a bull market, different types of stocks will lead the pack.
+Typically, over the course of a bull market, different types of stocks will lead the pack.
 In a young bull market (early in an economic expansion), the cyclical sectors that are most sensitive to interest rates and economic growth do best, including financials, consumer discretionary (companies that provide nonessential goods or services) and industrials.

 Later, tech stocks tend to lead mid cycle, and commodity-linked sectors, including energy and materials, often outperform at the end stages of the economic cycle.

+But this isn't your typical bull market.
+As we'll see below, tech stocks are outperforming and financials are lagging.
 Remember that a diversified portfolio will probably own all or most of these stocks, but the proportions will likely change over time.